magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-for-private-cloud.md

 The expericenc includes also the ablity to access directly the logging and Metrics solution connected to the Kubernetes clusters.

-Next to the infrastructure provided backup's, a developer will be able to create and restore an adhoc Backup's of his application.

 For Kubernetes Administrators the solution will provide a single initialization script to run on the Kubernetes cluster to install the necessary Mendix for Private Cloud components.

 ![Cluster Registration Mendix for Private Cloud](attachments/mx4pc-cluster-registration.png)